for Apprentice/Students, Instructors, Subcommittee and Board Members

 Apprentices play a vital role building and maintaining electrical power systems and traffic signals.
-The apprenticeship program at Missouri Valley Line Constructors combines supervised, structured on-the-job training with related classroom instruction to prepare you for skilled employment in the following careers:
+The apprenticeship programs at Missouri Valley Line Constructors combine supervised, structured on-the-job training with related classroom instruction to prepare you for skilled employment in the following careers:

 Because you are working and learning at the same time, apprentices are considered full-time employees.
 Wages are paid to you during the on-the-job phase of training.
 Wages increase as progress is made in the program.